-- TO: Idaho Department of Fish and Game Idaho Department of Environmental Quality Idaho Department of Water Resources US Army Corps of Engineers-CDA Bonner County Planning & Zoning Bonner County Public Works Bonner County Marine Division Panhandle Health District 1-Sandpoint Tri-State Water Quality Council Lakes Commission Idaho Conservation League Other interested agencies or parties Names of Littoral Neighbors
+- TO: Idaho Department of Fish and Game Idaho Department of Environmental Quality Idaho Department of Water Resources US Army Corps of Engineers [County/City] County Planning & Zoning [County/City] Public Works [County] Marine Division [Health District] Idaho Conservation League Other interested agencies or parties Names of Littoral Neighbors

-- FROM: Name and Title
+- FROM: [Resource Specialist Name and Title]

-- DATE: Date
+- DATE: [Date]

-SUBJECT: NOTICE OF APPLICATION L-XX-X-XXXX, Applicant Name
+SUBJECT: NOTICE OF APPLICATION L-XX-X-XXXX, [Applicant Name]

-Enclosed is an application and plats requesting permission to encroachment description and lake.
+Enclosed is an application and maps requesting permission to [encroachment description] on [Water Body].

-Please submit your comments, recommendations or objections to IDL by date 30 days out, regarding the likely effect of the proposed encroachments upon adjacent property, lake, and streambed value factors of navigation, fish and wildlife habitat, aquatic life, recreation, aesthetic beauty, or water quality.
+Please submit your comments, recommendations, or objections to the Idaho Department of Lands by [date 30 days out], regarding the likely effect of the proposed encroachments upon navigation, adjacent property, lake and streambed value factors of navigation, fish and wildlife habitat, aquatic life, recreation, aesthetic beauty, or water quality.
 If you have concerns or are opposed to the project as proposed, please list your specific reasons for concern or opposition and any facts or documentation to support your position.